 Performance Technologies delivers high added value additives to a wide range of markets.
 It is organised into three business areas: Energy Technologies supplies automotive and industrial lubricants companies, as well as supplying into the Oil & Gas market.
 Energy Technologies is also developing a niche range of specialist materials for thermal management, catalysts, electronics and batteries.
 Smart Materials serves the coatings, adhesives and speciality polymers markets, including supplying additives into the plastics and packaging sector; and Home Care serves household product manufacturers, as well as industrial cleaning companies.
 Our Water Treatment business supplies innovative surfactants for use in the manufacture of water soluble polymers as well as other chemistries for the water treatment industry.

 Our Industrial Chemicals market sector sells a range of co-streams produced during the manufacture of core sector products and undertakes toll processing.

 In addition to the above, the Group has a Technology Investment Group that identifies and integrates new technology into the global Business structure, and a Process Innovation Team that innovates with new and existing processes to improve operational processes.

 A list of our principal subsidiary companies that primarily affect the financial statements can be found on page 138-110 of our 2017 Annual Report.
 No entity included in our financial statements has been excluded from this report.

 More information on our organisational structure can be found at www.croda.com.

-Our sustainability programme is guided by the three global drivers that we consider to be the most important to the future of our Business:
+Our sustainability programme is guided by the four global drivers that we consider to be the most important to the future of our Business: